fpopic/hmo/lib/gtest-1.8.0/docs/V1_7_Primer.md

 | `ASSERT_STRCASEEQ(`_expected\_str_`, `_actual\_str_`);`| `EXPECT_STRCASEEQ(`_expected\_str_`, `_actual\_str_`);` | the two C strings have the same content, ignoring case |
 | `ASSERT_STRCASENE(`_str1_`, `_str2_`);`| `EXPECT_STRCASENE(`_str1_`, `_str2_`);` | the two C strings have different content, ignoring case |

-Note that "CASE" in an assertion name means that case is ignored.
+Note that "CASE" in an assertion id means that case is ignored.

 `*STREQ*` and `*STRNE*` also accept wide C strings (`wchar_t*`).
 If a comparison of two wide strings fails, their values will be printed as UTF-8